C0play/wake-on-http/README.md

 # wake-on-http

-**Wake-on-http** provides a small service that wakes offline servers (via Wake-on-LAN) when a request is made to one of their services through a reverse proxy (like Nginx Proxy Manager).
+**Wake-on-http** provides a small service that wakes offline servers (via Wake-on-LAN) when a request is made to one of their services through a reverse proxy (i use Nginx Proxy Manager).
 When a user tries to access a service on an offline server, this application receives the forwarded request, sends a WOL packet to the target machine, and displays a "Waking up..." status page.
 Once the service is online, the user is redirected to the actual application.

 ## Features